anastas4483/adminTestingSystem/README.md

 ## Login

 If user visits the app first time or loged out before, he gets into login page.
-He must enter login and password and after succeess autotification he gets to home page.
-If he failed autotification it shows him warning.
-If user closes the window or website he can get to home page without autotification as well.
+He must enter login and password and after succeess authentication he gets to home page.
+If he failed authentication it shows him warning.
+If user closes the window or website he can get to home page without authentication as well.
 Because his data save in LocalStorage, untill he doesn't want to log out.

 ## Home